17 Amazing Things to do in Madeira

 See Sunrise at Pico do Arieiro

-We’re kicking off our guide to amazing things to do in Madeira with the absolute highlight of our trip; watching the sunrise at Pico do Arieiro.
+We’ll kick off our guide to the top things to do in Madeira with the absolute highlight of our trip; watching sunrise at Pico do Arieiro.

-This is an absolute must-do when you visit Madeira.
-Sitting above the sea of clouds with the jagged peaks of Madeira’s central mountains surrounding you as the day begins is the experience of a lifetime!
+This is an absolute must-do on your Madeira road trip.
+Sitting above the sea of clouds with the jagged peaks of Madeira’s Central Mountains surrounding you as the day begins is the experience of a lifetime!

 Hike Between Pico do Arieiro and Pico Ruivo

 Pico do Arierio is the third highest peak in Madeira and Pico Ruivo is the highest.
-Hiking between the two is one of the best hikes in Madeira and the scenery is jaw-dropping!
+Hiking between the two is one of the best hikes in Madeira and the scenery is out of this world!

-Saying that, however, this hike was one of our favourite things to do in Madeira and we definitely recommend it.
-Just make sure you have proper hiking footwear, plenty of snacks and water, suncream and layers.
+Make sure you have proper hiking footwear, plenty of food and water, suncream and layers.

 Our Top Tip: if you’re doing this hike after sunrise, the start of the trail is very busy.
 Don’t panic, most people will only be heading to the viewpoint 5-10 minutes from the trailhead.
 We found the hike to be fairly quiet in the morning.